Do you need marketing ideas for small business?

 What: Review existing content on your site and see if you can ‘recycle’ it (edit it, add more detail, change the format) and then reshare with your email list.

 Why: If its good quality content then your audience will love to see it refreshed and updated.
-If they missed it the first time round then here’s a second chance for them to see it.
+If they missed it the first time around then here’s a second chance for them to see it.

 To make sure you put each one of these 71 proven small business marketing ideas into action, you can download our checklist for free.